 All legal US online gambling sites are required to keep user balances in separate accounts.
 The FTX scandal shows us that, absent such oversight, promises of segregated balances are meaningless.
 FTX told users it held all deposits in special FBO (“for benefit of”) accounts.

-Read more: Best Online Gambling Sites
+Read more: Online Casinos

 Instead, Bankman-Fried and his colleagues allegedly spent much of that money to help FTX and enrich themselves.
 The latest interim report states that user deposits went to such things as: